 What to expect

-- Depending on the employer and sector, the work can be office, site or depot based, with visits to see clients.
+- The work can be office, site or depot based, with visits to see clients.

 - Self-employment and freelance work are possible, although not common.

-- The dress code can vary but tends to be conservative with business-wear for the majority of organisations.
+- The dress code varies but tends to be conservative with business wear for the majority of organisations.